-The Corporation has reviewed the key risks to which the Group is exposed, together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The Corporation is of the view that there is a formal ongoing process for identifying, evaluating and managing the Group's significant risks that has been in place for the year ended 31 July 2022 and up to the date of approval of the annual report and financial statements.
+The Corporation has reviewed the key risks the Group is exposed to, along with the operating, financial and compliance controls implemented to mitigate those risks.
+The Corporation is of the view that there is a formal ongoing process for identifying, evaluating and managing the Group's significant risks that has been in place for the year ended 31 July 2023 and up to the date of approval of the annual report and financial statements.
 This process is regularly reviewed by the Corporation.